gaehlerm/SoftwareEngineering/README.md

     security_standards = "very high"
 ```

 etc. It is fairly common to have many repeating if statements.
+Such kind of `if` statements can be spread around the entire code base, violating the DRY principle.
 Though it would be quite simple to avoid them, for example by using polymorphism.
 Create a `President` class with the appropriate properties.

 ```py
 class President: